tansquire/Project/README.md

 Core-jave: This folder has been created to understand core-java which is required to start with the project.

-Learning: This folder has been created to understand various other aspect like python, php, LoRA, basic linux which are required to complete the project.
+Learning: This folder has been created to understand various other aspect like python, php, LoRA, basic linux,Arduino, Raspberry Pi etc which are required to complete the project.

 Test: This is a test folder created to understand github.